10 simple ways to boost your heart health

-Aim for 30 minutes of exercise, five days a week, to keep your heart fit.
+Aim for 30 minutes of exercise, five days a week, to keep your heart fit and reduce the chances of developing cardiovascular disease.
 With the rise of technology, we’re becoming increasingly sedentary.
 Try to build activity into your working day wherever possible – be it a walk at lunchtime or even an exercise session.
 And plan some activity on a few evenings – whether it’s an evening stroll or a swim – instead of switching on the TV.

 3 Up your omega-3

 Studies show omega-3 fatty acids may help lower risk of heart failure.
 Aim for at least two servings of oily fish per week, or take a supplement.

 4 Know your number

 Thirty per cent of UK adults have high blood pressure, but up to half don’t treat it, say the British Heart Foundation.
 Ask your GP to check it.

 5 Choose wholegrains

 These are great high-fibre options that help to keep your heart and digestive system healthy and fill you up, making you less likely to snack unhealthily.
 Think wholegrain bread, rice and pasta.

 Research has found that women who get fewer hours of sleep tend to have higher levels of circulating chemicals that indicate general inflammation, thought to be related to heart disease.
 This links with other research suggesting that a good night’s sleep may help keep the heart and circulation healthy.

 7 Have a health check